 This report is respectfully submitted by the Newark EMA HIV Health Services Planning Council in fulfillment of its legislative requirement under the RWTEA.
 The following document summarizes the priorities for the allocation of RWTEA funds within the Newark EMA, namely all municipalities within Essex, Morris, Sussex, Union and Warren counties.
 The document also provides guidance to the Grantee as they select service providers and administer contracts.
-The Planning Council and its Comprehensive Planning Committee examined epidemiological data, service utilization data, spending data, the range of non-Ryan White Part A funds for services utilized by PLWHA, recommendations from the Council's 2010 Needs Assessment, Comprehensive Health Plan 2009-2011, and Statewide Coordinated Statement of Need (SCSN) as well as input from the Planning Council's four standing committees in planning for the continuum of HIV care in the Newark EMA.
+The Planning Council and its Comprehensive Planning Committee (CPC) examined epidemiological data, service utilization data, spending data, the range of non-Ryan White Part A funds for services utilized by PLWHA, recommendations from the Council's 2011 Needs Assessment, findings of the 2013 Needs Assessment Update, the 2012-2014 Comprehensive Health Plan, and Statewide Coordinated Statement of Need (SCSN) as well as input from the Planning Council's four standing committees in planning for the continuum of HIV care in the Newark EMA.

-DIRECTION FOR HIV SERVICES IN FY 2012
+DIRECTION FOR HIV SERVICES IN FY'2014

 The "Core Services Model" of care was introduced in the 2004-2006 Comprehensive Health Plan and adopted by the Planning Council.
-The Model has been updated for FY 2012 and is depicted below.
+The Model has been updated for

+FY'2014 and is depicted below.
 The nine "core" services are:

 - 1. Early Intervention Services

 - 2. Primary Medical Care

 - 3. Local AIDS Pharmaceutical Assistance

 - 4. Oral Health Care

 - 5. Mental Health Services

 - 6. Medical Nutrition Therapy

 - 7. Medical Case Management

-- 8. Outpatient Substance Abuse Services
+- 8. Substance Abuse Services (Outpatient)

 - 9. Health Insurance Premium and Cost-Sharing Assistance